natemcoleman/nathanmcoleman/content/projects/wavecollapse.md

 <a href="https://github.com/mxgmn/WaveFunctionCollapse" target="_blank">Wave Function Collapse GitHub Repository</a>: The official GitHub repository for the Wave Function Collapse algorithm, containing the source code and documentation, as well as some cool examples of how it can be used in a variety of circumstances.

 <a href="https://m.youtube.com/watch?v=qRtrj6Pua2A" target="_blank">Wave Function Collapse YouTube Video</a>: A YouTube video that visually demonstrates the Wave Function Collapse algorithm in action and how to go about coding it.

+<a href="https://github.com/natemcoleman/MatlabWaveCollapseFunction" target="_blank">My GitHub repo</a> for a wave collapse algorithm in Matlab

+<a href="https://github.com/natemcoleman/WaveCollapsePython" target="_blank">My GitHub repo</a> for a wave collapse algorithm in Python

 <!DOCTYPE html>